ItaloHugoMDS/Parsing_images_and_information-_generating_pdf_report-_and_sending_emails/README.md

 2 - Upload those images to a webserver using webservice API endpoint and HTTP requests methods.

-3 - Go through a set of files extracting information and generating a JSON file which would then be uploaded to another endpoint of a website, containing the informations and the images previously uploaded to the server.
+3 - Go through a set of files extracting information and generate a JSON file which would then be uploaded to another endpoint of a website, containing the informations and the images previously uploaded to the server.

 4 - Generate a PDF report file and send it through email using SMTP connection.